dwoods447/proposal_date_calculator/readme.md

-## This is a proposed programs approval process calculator written using Vue.js and Bootstrap-Vue
+## Program Timeline Calculator
+This is a proposed programs approval process calculator written using Vue.js and Bootstrap-Vue.
 It will provide users an idea of how long their program proposals may take.
 Essentially they’ll enter a date in the green cell and it will auto-calculate dates for all the specific steps.

 ## Dependencies

-The are brought in by CDN
+These  along with all other dependecies are brought in by CDN

 [Moment.js](https://momentjs.com/)